-Our two History A-Level classes from 2021: where are they now?
+Our two History A-Level classes from 2022: where are they now?

-Most of our History students from 2021 are now in higher education studying a range of degrees.
+Our History students from 2022 are now in higher education studying a range of degrees.
 Law, Modern History and Politics are once again popular with our students at university.
-Others are studying International Relations, Actuarial Science, Computer Science, Economics, Business Management, Marketing, Sports Science, English Literature and Primary Education.
+Others are studying International Relations, Architecture, Civil Engineering, Economics with Finance, Business Management, Journalism, Accounting, Psychology, Criminology, Irish, Spanish, Culinary Arts and Drama.

-Head of Department: Ms K. Gregg kgregg570@c2ken.net INFORMATION TECHNOLOGY (CTEC) OCR
+Head of Department: Ms K. Gregg kgregg570@c2ken.net

+INFORMATION TECHNOLOGY (CTEC) OCR